 - Mix the content of the pot vigorously to dislodge any grit and sand they usually contain.

 - Using a fine sieve, filter the remaining liquid.
-This should trap any grit.
+Discard any grit trapped on the sieve.

 - Rinse the pot from any grit remaining.

-- In the meanwhile rinse and clean button mushrooms, then cut them into 4-5 mm (0.2 inch) slices.1
+- In the meanwhile rinse and clean button mushrooms, then slice them into 4-5 mm (0.2 inch) slices.1

 - Put the cut mushrooms into a large pot or large pan.
 Add 1/2 cup of water and cook them until soft (about 10 minutes).
-Keep adding water if it evaporates.
+Initially the mushrooms will release quite a bit of water, so you only need to add a little at the start, but later you need to keep adding boiling water to keep the mushrooms covered.

 - Add the hydrated chopped mushrooms, and the fried onions (if using them) to the main pot.